ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 helm upgrade --install --namespace apic-control ampc-hybrid axway/ampc-hybrid -f hybrid-override.yaml
 ```

-Note that the discovery agents polls every 10 seconds for the discovery resources by default.
+Note that the Amplify Istio Discovery Agent polls every 20 seconds for the discovery resources by default.
 To change this, you must pass a helm override in the form of `--set ada.poll.interval` or `--set rda.poll.interval` accordingly with the desired agents.

 For example, if you want the API Discovery agent to poll every 2 seconds for the discovery resources, you must run the following command to install the agents: